Azizah-Giwa/TikTok-Project/README.md

 - Engagement level is strongly correlated with claim status.
 This should be a focus of further inquiry.
 - Videos with banned authors have significantly higher engagement than videos with active authors.
 Videos with authors under review fall between these two categories in terms of engagement levels.

-I have also attached a link to the official executive summary presented to the Tiktok leadership team.
+To effectively communicate my findings to my teammates and the Tiktok leadership team, I have prepared an executive summary.
+You can access the executive summary through the following link:

 [Link to Executive Summary Presentation](Executive_Summary.pdf)